pazz/alot/docs/source/usage/modes/search.rst

 .. describe:: tag

-    add tags to all messages in the thread that match the current query
+    add tags to all messages in the selected thread

     argument
         comma separated list of tags

     optional arguments
-        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: retag all messages in search result
+        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: tag all messages that match the current search query

 .. _cmd.search.toggletags:

 .. describe:: toggletags

-    flip presence of tags on this thread: a tag is considered present and will be removed if at least one message in this thread is tagged with it
+    flip presence of tags on the selected thread: a tag is considered present and will be removed if at least one message in this thread is tagged with it

     argument
         comma separated list of tags